 VOICEPrints is the Official Journal of NYTSA.
 We encourage submissions on topics related to voice and vocal pedagogy, including (but not limited to) repertoire, style, science, technology, and the music business.
 Please submit your submissions in Word document form (Times New Roman, 12-point, and double-spaced) via the form below.
 In addition to the article, please submit a brief article abstract, a 200-word biography, and JPEG headshot.

-The Editor-in-Chief, with the assistance of his or her Associate Editors, will approve or reject the submission within 60 days.
+The Editor-in-Chief, with the assistance of the Associate Editors, will approve or reject the submission within 60 days.
 If accepted for publication, the article will usually appear in print within 1–2 years (5–10 issues).

 There is no monetary remuneration for VOICEPrints articles, but we are happy to run biographies and announce recent publications and achievements of authors.

 VOICEPrints articles vary in length, generally ranging from 1000 to 3000 words.

 Please insert only one space between sentences (not two).
 Italics should be used for major works or titles of books (as opposed to underlining).
 Capitalization of titles should conform to Chicago Manual of Style usage.